ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer (we are updating 'base' project code files as we go. also collection of documentation files for each project and machine-specific information)
+TACKLING DIFFICULT PROBLEM -- HOTLOADING
+FILE MODIFICATION TIME BEING READ TOO EARLY.
+MISINTERPRETING TIMESPEC NANOSEC

+With an undeclared identifier in a unity build, just reorder #includes in main file

+Visualising essential for debugging insidious problems...
+Print rows of text aligned
+Conversion from single-state to recording data over time will require memory which we will cast to appropriate state structure, e.g. DebugState
+Then have CounterState and CounterSnapshot (move per frame data into this) Each frame, copy over src to dst (with a rolling buffer) In the rendering of the records, to display snapshots, generate statistics like min, max, avg.
+These will be converged into a Statistic struct for each value Have helper function for begin, update and end statistic with value Now we have max, loop over again to generate graph height scale and say red colour scale Alternatively we could have absolute height scale, e.g `total / 0.033f`

+(TODO: UI have layout and font information...)
+Drawing have left_edge, top_edge
+Drawing charts, define chart_height, bar_width, bar_spacing etc. in pixels
+Can draw single pixel height reference line
+Cycle through colours with `arr[index % ARRAY_COUNT(arr)]`

+Basic parser with at[0], at[1] != '\0' and incrementing inside of loop (relies on short-circuit evaluation)

 With error handling, bad practice is to allow a lot of errors, which brings in error classes etc.
 Instead, if it's something that is actually an error, e.g. missing file, write the code to explicitly handle it.
+Handling the error in a sense makes it no longer an error, rather a feature of the program

+Understanding macro pasting issues and gcc extension usage with compiler flags

+DestRow and DestCursor for subsection rectangle drawing

+To make anything alternate over time, just multiply by sine(time);

+Draw routines with origin vector and vector axis (basis vectors) Axis that aren't perpendicular causes shearing

+IMPORTANCE OF RUNNING STEPPING THROUGH IN DEBUGGER WHEN NOT WORKING!!!!!

 CODING WORKFLOW/REFACTORING/ETC.